lexrus/VPNOn/README.md

 * `vpnon://jony:ive@202.96.209.5/?title=Twitter&ikev2=yes`

-* `vpnon://jony:ive@202.96.209.5/?title=GitHub&ikev2=yes&certificate=https://github.com/`

 ## Donation

 Although this App is 100% open-sourced, it may takes about 20~60 minutes to configure the environment.
-I'd appreciate if you could [buy VPN On from App Store](https://itunes.apple.com/app/vpn-on/id951344279).
+I'd appreciate it if you could [buy VPN On from App Store](https://itunes.apple.com/app/vpn-on/id951344279).

 BTW.
 I'm a coffee addict, buy me a coffee via PayPal or Alipay: `lexrus@gmail.com`